Mammal: Molecular classification of placentals

 As of the early 21st century, molecular studies based on DNA analysis have suggested new relationships among mammal families.
 Most of these findings have been independently validated by retrotransposon presence/absence data.
-Classification systems based on molecular studies reveal three major groups or lineages of placental mammals—Afrotheria, Xenarthra and Boreoeutheria—which diverged in the Cretaceous.
+Classification systems based on molecular studies reveal three major groups or lineages of placentals—Afrotheria, Xenarthra and Boreoeutheria—which diverged in the Cretaceous.
 The relationships between these three lineages is contentious, and all three possible hypotheses have been proposed with respect to which group is basal.
 These hypotheses are Atlantogenata (basal Boreoeutheria), Epitheria (basal Xenarthra) and Exafroplacentalia (basal Afrotheria).
 Boreoeutheria in turn contains two major lineages—Euarchontoglires and Laurasiatheria.

 Estimates for the divergence times between these three placental groups range from 105 to 120 million years ago, depending on the type of DNA used (such as nuclear or mitochondrial) and varying interpretations of paleogeographic data.